ShutEyeShutEye

 We don’t suggest that you sleep on your back.
 However, if you do have to do it for some reason, shifting your head to either side (right or left) will help you as this position will keep the airways open and allow you to breathe easily.

-Remember to resist keeping your face upwards, as that could easily interrupt your breathing and lead to severe sleep apnea episodes.
+Remember to resist keeping your face upward, as that could easily interrupt your breathing and lead to severe sleep apnea episodes.

 Important side note: consider combining the above advice with CBD oil or ashwagandha to sleep even better.